Wardenclyffe Tower: Demolition

 Since this was during World War I a rumor spread, picked up by newspapers and other publications, that the tower was demolished on orders of the United States Government with claims German spies were using it as a radio transmitter or observation post, or that it was being used as a landmark for German submarines.
 Tesla was not pleased with what he saw as attacks on his patriotism via the rumors about Wardenclyffe, but since the original mortgages with Boldt as well as the foreclosure had been kept off the public record in order to hide his financial difficulties, Tesla was not able to reveal the real reason for the demolition.

-George Boldt decided to make the property available for sale.
-On April 20, 1922, Tesla lost an appeal of judgment on Boldt's foreclosure.
-This effectively locked Tesla out of any future development of the facility.
+On April 20, 1922, Tesla lost an appeal of judgment on Boldt's original foreclosure.

 Post-Tesla era

 In 1925, the property ownership was transferred to Walter L. Johnson of Brooklyn.
 On March 6, 1939, Plantacres, Inc. purchased the facility's land and subsequently leased it to Peerless Photo Products, Inc.

 AGFA Corporation bought the property from Peerless and used the site from 1969 to 1992 before closing the facility.
 The site has undergone a final cleanup of waste produced during its Photo Products era.
 The clean up was conducted under the scrutiny of the New York State Department of Environmental Conservation, and paid for by AGFA.

 In 2009, AGFA put the property up for sale for $1,650,000.
 The main building remains standing to this day; AGFA advertised that the land can "be delivered fully cleared and level."
 It says it spent $5 million through September 2008 cleaning up silver and cadmium.
 A non-profit preservation organization supported by The Oatmeal purchased the land in 2013 with hopes to create a museum to Tesla there.